 Nutritional deficiency occurs when the body is deprived of vital nutrients.
 While macros like carbohydrates, proteins, and fats are essential for the body, do not ignore micronutrients.
 These include vitamins and minerals.
 They help the body fight against infections.
 A nutritional deficiency can result in several health ailments.
 As such, getting a regular vitamin deficiency test or a combined vitamin and mineral deficiency test is crucial.

 Generally, the level needed depends on your age.
-The most common nutritional deficiencies affecting the body include iron deficiency, deficiency of vitamin A, B1, B3, B9, and B12.
+The most common nutritional deficiencies affecting the body include iron deficiency and vitamin A, B1, B3, B9, and B12.
 Read on for a better idea of these tests and to understand the associated deficiencies.

 Vitamin D is vital for bone and muscle health.
 It supports your immune system.
-About 1 billion people around the world do not get the required vitamins D. Vitamin D deficiency has symptoms like muscle pain, anxiousness, tiredness, or weak bones.
+About 1 billion people worldwide do not get the required vitamins D. Vitamin D deficiency has symptoms like muscle pain, anxiousness, tiredness, or weak bones.
 The best source of vitamin D is sunlight.

-Vitamin D levels can be best measured with a 25-hydroxy vitamin D test.
+Vitamin D level is best measured with a 25-hydroxy vitamin D test.
 A range between 50-175 nmol/L is normal.
 A range between 75-100 nmol/L is optimal.
 Some foods to gain vitamin D include fatty fish, mushrooms, and egg yolks.